radareorg/radare.org/gsoc/2016/ideas.md

 ## Ropchain generator with ragg2

 Since modern architectures are now enforcing [W^X](https://en.wikipedia.org/wiki/W%5EX), exploiters are using [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming).
-(Un)fortunately, building rop chain by hand can be tedious, this is why some tools can be used to ease this construction : ImmunityDBG has [mona.py](https://www.corelan.be/index.php/2012/12/31/jingle-bofs-jingle-rops-sploiting-all-the-things-with-mona-v2/), there is also [ROPgadget](http://www.shell-storm.org/project/ROPgadget/) and [dropper](https://github.com/rizlik/dropper).
+(Un)fortunately, building rop chain by hand can be tedious, this is why some tools can be used to ease this construction: ImmunityDBG has [mona.py](https://www.corelan.be/index.php/2012/12/31/jingle-bofs-jingle-rops-sploiting-all-the-things-with-mona-v2/), there is also [ROPgadget](http://www.shell-storm.org/project/ROPgadget/) and [dropper](https://github.com/rizlik/dropper).
 It's a shame that despite having [ESIL](https://github.com/radare/radare2/wiki/ESIL), radare2 doesn't have something similar yet.

 ### Task
 1. Implement a "classic" (`/bin/sh` for example) ropchain as a proof-of-concept, like what [ROPgadget](https://github.com/JonathanSalwan/ROPgadget) does.
 This can be done is almost any language, thanks to the bindings/r2pipe.